🔥Crypto Fireside #6 — Interviews with crypto people.

 🔥Take us through the process of what it is that Free TON does.

-B: In a sentence, Free TON is the chaotic power of putting decentralisation first.
+B: In a sentence, Free TON is the chaotic power of putting decentralization first.
 It is the fastest, most powerful blockchain you can use.
 Period.
-Any potential variety of decentralised applications imaginable can be built here, and it will be usable.
+Any potential variety of decentralized applications imaginable can be built here, and they will be usable.
 DeFi, NFTs, social impact, and everything in between, you name it and it’s coming on Free TON.

 This is, in part, the reason why partner projects like worldchess.com and many others are flourishing.